THREE-TIME Olympic champion Ben Ainslie has laughed off “amusing” question marks over his form heading into the London 2012 Games this summer.

 Much was made of the failure to win the Sail for Gold regatta but Ainslie is happy to ignore the furore.

 The four-time Olympian added: “It’s quite amusing.
 I mean, two weeks previously I won the World Championships and everybody said it was easy.

 “Then Giles won the Sail for Gold regatta and suddenly, in two weeks, I’m in everyone else’s eyes under-performing.

 “I think it’s just something you have to deal with if you’re towards the top of any sport.
-The pressure for the Olympics will be greater than ever and as I say, that’s just something you have to deal with.
+The pressure for the Olympics will be greater than ever and as I say, that’s just something you have to

 “You notice those expectation levels a lot more because we’re at home.